Manuela Zinsberger: Bayern Munich

-Arsenal WFC
+Arsenal

 After moving to Arsenal WFC, Zinsberger quickly established herself as a first-choice goalkeeper and played six times in her first twelve games and conceded only 11 goals.
-On 17 November 2019, Zinsberger was also part of the London derby victory between Arsenal and Chelsea, who celebrated a record crowd of 38,262 in the English Women's Super League.
-Arsenal won 2-0 away, Zinsberger not conceding a goal in the record game.
-In the 2019/20 UEFA Women's Champions League she played in a round of 16 game before the Covid break and in the quarter-finals after the break.
-The quarterfinals against Paris Saint-Germain was then lost 1-2.
-Third in the 2020/21 FA Women's Super League, Arsenal had to qualify for the 2021/22 UEFA Women's Champions League via the placement route, which included wins against Oqshetpes Kokshetau (4-0), PSV Eindhoven (3-1), and Slavia Prague (3:0 and 4:0), where she was in goal three times.
-In the group stage, she played in the home win against Hoffenheim (4-0) and in the two defeats against defending champions FC Barcelona (1:4 and 0:4).
+On 17 November 2019, she was also part of the London derby victory between Arsenal and Chelsea, who celebrated a record crowd of 38,262 in the English Women's Super League.
+Arsenal won 2–0 away, Zinsberger not conceding a goal in the record game.
+In the 2019–20 UEFA Women's Champions League she played in a round of 16 game before the Covid break and in the quarter-finals after the break.
+The quarterfinals against Paris Saint-Germain was then lost 1–2.
+Third in the 2020–21 FA WSL, Arsenal had to qualify for the 2021–22 UEFA Women's Champions League via the placement route, which included wins against Oqshetpes Kokshetau (4–0), PSV Eindhoven (3–1), and Slavia Prague (3–0 and 4–0), where she was in goal three times.
+In the group stage, she played in the home win against Hoffenheim (4–0) and in the two defeats against defending champions FC Barcelona (4–1 and 4–0).
 Second behind Barcelona thanks to the better goal difference over Hoffenheim, they reached the quarter-finals.
 Here she played in the two games against VfL Wolfsburg.
-After a 1-1 draw at home, they lost 2-0 in Wolfsburg.
-Arsenal finished the 2021/22 season as runners-up.
+After a 1–1 draw at home, they lost 2–0 in Wolfsburg.
+Arsenal finished the 2021–22 season as runners-up.
 Zinsberger made 20 appearances and was on the bench twice.
 On 5 February 2021 Zinsberger signed a long-term contract with Arsenal keeping her with the club until 2023.
-Zinsberger won the 2021/2022 Women's Super League Golden Glove with 13 clean sheets.
+Zinsberger won the 2021–22 FA WSL Golden Glove with 13 clean sheets.